prod-feng/lustre-zfs-centos7/README.md

 >zfspoolost/ost   29G  1.8M   29G   1% /mnt/lustre/local/mylustre-OST0001

-So, I can mount it now(the fstab is the same as above).
+It is good, the MDT and OST storages have been mounted locally.
+Now, I can mount it now(the fstab is the same as above).

 >[root@new-host Downloads]# mount /mylustre/